nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 For tracking your diet plan progress, you are encouraged to record your daily food intake.
 For your convenience, there are a few ways to input a food intake.
 Refer to the different scenarios outlined below!

-❕ **Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
-E.g. Chicken rice, Chicken rice 2
+❕ **Note:** If there are multiple food intakes with the same date and name, the food name will be **automatically renamed** to include a duplicate count for easy identification.
+This is because there can be multiple food intakes for the same food in the given day, and they may contain different nutrient values.

+E.g. when you record two 'Chicken rice' in the food intake, they will appear as Chicken rice and Chicken rice #2 respectively.

-### 3.5.1 Input food intake (For new food items that are not created before)
+#### 3.5.1 Input food intake (For new food items that are not created before)

 Record your food intake for the specified date with a new food item not currently in your food list.
 The food will also be added to your food list for your convenience!